shuheikurita/shuheikurita.github.io/_pages/cv.md

   - Ph.D. of Informatics, Graduate School of Informatics, Kyoto University.
   - Thesis: "Neural Approaches for Syntactic and Semantic Analysis"
   - Supervisor: Prof. Sadao Kurohashi

-## Professional experience

-- 2015/03 – 2019/03
-Research Assistant in JST CREST project, Graduate School of Informatics, Kyoto University.
-  - “Establishment of Knowledge-Intensive Structural Natural Language Processing and Construction of Knowledge Infrastructure.”
-- 2019/04 -
-Postdoctoral Researcher in Center for Advanced Intelligence Project (AIP), RIKEN.
-  - with Prof. Satoshi Sekine.
-- 2020/12 -
-Researcher in PRESTO "The fundamental technologies for Trustworthy AI", JST.

 ## Teaching experience